AFoggs/jsproblems/README.md

 # jsproblems
-Eloquent JavaScript 3 Problems and Solutions
+Eloquent JavaScript 3 Problems and Solutions.

 This repository is a documentation of my solutions to the problems presented in Eloquent JavaScript the Third Edition.